zkrain/academic-kickstart/content/post/webpack/index.md

 +++
+title = "Tutorial of webpack+vue+node(+ts)"
-title = "Display Jupyter Notebooks with Academic" subtitle = "Learn how to blog in Academic using Jupyter notebooks" summary = "Learn how to blog in Academic using Jupyter notebooks" date = 2019-02-05T00:00:00Z draft = false
+subtitle = "Set up a web-based project step-by-step." summary = "I want to create a tutorial of web-based application, enabling the novice in our group to quickly grasp the basic concepts and skills in system development." date = 2019-02-05T00:00:00Z draft = false